rohitj559/Credit-Debit-Card-Registration-and-Updation-app/README.md

 Usage:

 1. Download Source code
-2. Run 'npm install' under the Angular project directory -
+2. Run `npm install` under the Angular project directory - `/Angular-CoreWebAPI/AngularFrontEnd/`
-3. Install appropriate nuget packages under ASP.NET Core project directory -
+3. Install appropriate nuget packages under ASP.NET Core project directory - `/Angular-CoreWebAPI/WebAPI/`
 4. Ensure that you have SQL Express installed and know the local db instance to use it in your machine
 4. Run the Web API project within visual studio/visual studio code
-5. Run the Angular app using the command - 'ng serve -o'
+5. Run the Angular app using the command - `ng serve -o`

 Enjoy!